balazshevesi/plant-monitoring-iot/README.md

 ## Finalizing the design

 ![image](IMG_3398.jpg)
-Picture of the system bring hooked up to my (baby) lemon tree.
+Picture of the system being hooked up to my (baby) lemon tree.

 If i had more time to work on this project i would definitely change some aspects of it.
 Firstly, i would try to self-host everything.
 I don't have much experience self-hosting, but i think it would be a great opportunity to learn.
 I think it would be sick to be able to access the grafana dashboard and look at how my plants are doing even when im not home.